Where to Buy

 GBM Assessment (Score: 7/10)

-Patrick White, who received the Nobel Prize in 1973, stands as the greatest Australian novelist, bringing a visionary and densely poetic style to the landscapes of his continent.
-Voss recounts the doomed expedition of a German explorer into the uncharted Australian interior, transforming a tale of physical endurance into a profound meditation on will, mysticism, and the encounter between European consciousness and an ancient land.
+Stands as the greatest Australian novelist, bringing a visionary and densely poetic style to the landscapes of his continent.
+Voss recounts the doomed expedition of a German explorer into the uncharted Australian interior, transforming a tale of physical endurance into a sustained meditation on will, mysticism, and the encounter between European consciousness and an ancient land.
 The Tree of Man similarly elevates ordinary pastoral life into a canvas for existential inquiry.

 Awards & Adaptations